 One of the downsides of having a bookshelf on a door is that, obviously, the door moves, closes, and probably gets slammed which could cause the books to go flying of the shelves.
 That’s definitely not something we want.
 So we added dowel rods 5 inches up from the bottom of each shelf.
 We made a little jig template to avoid all that measuring and keep the dowel rods all in the same place.
 Then we slid the dowel rods through the holes.
 We used a decent sized dowel rod but in case they ever break, we can just slide another one in and cut to size.
 We glued and nailed small pieces of trim (0.25 x 2.5) across the front as a lip as well.

 Alright, here is the one part I am still skeptical about.
 We searched high and low for ideas about how to actually hang this door organizer.
 We couldn’t find any hooks that would work and needed to keep the profile of the bookcase low.
 That’s when things got creative.
 There is a display at our local Home Depot with 2 cement blocks suspended from a chain several feet above the floor.
 And the only thing holding those cement bricks was this construction adhesive.
 The staff at Home Depot said this would work and Hubby told me to trust him that it would.
 Ok….maybe this will work.
 Using a caulk gun, we used the entire tube of adhesive on this door (after lightly sanding).
 The entire tube.
-The door sat overnight (actually 2 days) to dry.
+The door sat overnight to dry (actually 2 days because we were busy with other projects).

-Like I said, I am still skeptical about gluing a bookshelf to a door, but I will definitely update this if it ever does fail.
-So far, so good.
+Like I said, I am still skeptical about gluing a bookshelf to a door, but I will definitely update if it ever does fail.
 Yes, the door won’t be salvageable but it’s a $30 builder grade door at Home Depot, so I’m ok with that.

 The inside of the closet was a learning experience as well.
 I am not going to do much of a tutorial on that today, but we used melamine to build the top and a billy bookcase to add organization to the closet.